Mastering the Art of Pressing Seams in Quilting

 When it comes to quilting, one of the most overlooked yet crucial steps is pressing seams.
-Properly pressed seams can make the difference between a polished, professional-looking quilt and one that appears uneven or bulky.
-In this guide, I will explain why pressing is essential, the difference between pressing and ironing, and best practices for pressing seams throughout your quilting process.
+Properly pressed seams can make the difference between a polished, professional-looking quilt and one that feels bulky, uneven, or hard to assemble.
+In this guide, Iโll explain why pressing is essential, the difference between pressing and ironing, and the best practices that will help your quilt blocks stay accurate and lay flat.

 When purchasing through links on this site, I may earn an affiliate commission at no cost to you.